BerlinChan/blog/content/posts/2022-01-09see-movie-dont-look-up/index.md

 I like the scene when DiCaprio's character yelling towards the camera, shouted "the president of the United State is f**king lying."
 His acting was so crazy and emotional.

 ![](./dont-look-up.png)

+## My Favorite Lines

+    OK.
+At this very moment, I say we sit tight and assess.

+    The divisions in this country are bad enough.
+We don't want more of that in our house.

+    Sometimes we need to just be able to say things to one another.
+We need to hear things.

+    Just look up, turn off the shitbox news.

+    I'm gratefull we tried.

+    We really did have everything, didn't we?